timkinnane/hubot-playbook/docs-md/modules.md

 message and module states.
 It is configurable to provide an overview or drilled down analytics of specific interactions.

+### Improv

+Parse message templates with context from conversation history (via the Transcript module), user attributes, app / environment or other sources.

 ### Pretend

 Hubot Pretend is actually an external module for unit testing Hubot